-The Achilles tendon attaches the calf muscles in the leg to the heel bone.
-It is the largest yet most exposed tendon in the body.
-An Achilles tendon rupture injury is when the tendon fibres tear, causing symptoms of pain and loss of function.
-A rupture can be either partial or complete and treatment may involve surgery.
+An Achilles tendon rupture injury is when the tendon fibres tear, causing pain and loss of function.
+A rupture can be either partial or complete.
+Treatment may involve surgery.

-Achilles tendon rupture is most common in weekend athletes trying to train too hard and is least common in well-trained professional athletes.
+Achilles tendon rupture is common in weekend athletes trying to play/train too hard and is less common in well-trained professional athletes.
 The injury is more common in men than in women and the frequency of rupture increases over the age of 30 years.

 - Tight calf muscles and/or Achilles tendon

-If an Achilles tendon rupture is suspected, it is important to consult a doctor straight away so that an accurate diagnosis can be made and appropriate treatment recommended.
-Until a doctor can be consulted it is important to let the foot hang down with the toes pointed to the ground.
+If an Achilles tendon rupture is suspected, it is important to see a doctor straight away so that an accurate diagnosis can be made and appropriate treatment started.
+On your way to the doctor it is important to let the foot hang down with the toes pointed to the ground.
 This prevents the ends of the ruptured tendon pulling any farther apart.

-The doctor will also conduct a physical examination and will check for swelling, tenderness and range of movement in the lower leg and foot.
-A noticeable gap may be able to be felt in the tendon at the site of the rupture.
+The doctor will check for swelling, tenderness, and range of movement in the lower leg and foot.
+A noticeable gap may be felt in the tendon at the site of a complete rupture.
 This is most obvious just after the rupture has occurred and swelling will eventually make this gap difficult to feel.

-One test commonly used to confirm an Achilles tendon rupture is the Thomson test.
-For this test the patient lies face down on an examination table.
-The doctor then squeezes the calf muscles; an action that would normally cause the foot to point like a ballerina (plantar flexion).
+A commonly used test to confirm an Achilles tendon rupture is the Thomson test.
+For this test, the patient lies face down on an examination table.
+The doctor then squeezes the calf muscles; an action that would normally cause the calf muscle to contract and the foot to point.
 When a partial rupture has occurred the foot's ability to point may be decreased.
 When a complete rupture has occurred, the foot may not point at all.

-Ultrasound scanning of the Achilles tendon may also be recommended in order to assist with the diagnosis.
+Ultrasound scanning and MRI (magnetic resonance imaging) of the Achilles tendon may also be recommended to help determine the extent of the rupture.

-Treatment for an Achilles tendon rupture aims to facilitate the torn ends of the tendon healing back together again.
-Treatment may be non-surgical (conservative) or surgical.
+Treatment for an Achilles tendon rupture aims to help the torn ends of the tendon heal back together again.
+Treatment may be non-surgical or surgical.
 Factors such as the site and extent of the rupture, the time since the rupture occurred and the preferences of the specialist and patient will be considered when deciding which treatment will be undertaken.
 Some cases of rupture that have not responded well to non-surgical treatment may require surgery at a later stage.

-The doctor will immobilise the ankle in a cast or a special hinged splint (known as a “moon boot”) with the foot in a toes-pointed position.
-The cast or splint will stay in place for 6 - 8 weeks.
+The doctor will keep the foot from moving by fitting a cast or a special hinged splint (known as a “moon boot”) with the foot in a toes-pointed position, which brings the two ends of the torn tendon together allowing it to heal.
+The cast or splint will stay in place for 6-8 weeks.
 The cast will be checked and may be changed during this time.

-Surgery to repair an Achilles tendon rupture is performed under a spinal or general anaesthetic.
-During surgery the surgeon makes an incision in the skin over the ruptured portion of the tendon.
-The tendon ends are located and joined together with strong sutures (stitches), allowing the tendon to closely approximate its previous length.
-The skin is then closed with sutures and the foot is immobilised in a cast or splint, again in the toes-pointed position.
-Seven to ten days after surgery the cast or splint is removed in order for the sutures in the skin to be removed.
-Another cast or splint will be applied and will stay in place a further 5 - 7 weeks.
+The surgeon makes an incision in the skin over the ruptured portion of the tendon and joins the ends of the tendon together with strong stitches (sutures), allowing the tendon to closely approximate its previous length.
+The skin is then closed with stitches and the foot is prevented from moving by putting it in a cast or splint, again in the toes-pointed position.
+Seven to ten days after surgery, the cast or splint is removed in order for the sutures in the skin to be removed.
+Another cast or splint will be applied and will stay in place a further 5-7 weeks.

-The use of non-surgical versus surgical treatment for Achilles tendon rupture continues to be debated.
-Many research studies have been conducted as to the effectiveness of each treatment.
-Surgical treatment has in the past been the most preferred form of treatment for Achilles tendon rupture and the most commonly used in cases of complete rupture.
-Recent research, however, indicates that surgical treatment does not necessarily produce a more effective outcome than non-surgical treatment.
+Many studies have been conducted as to the effectiveness of surgical versus non-surgical treatment.
+Surgical treatment has in the past been the most preferred form of treatment for Achilles tendon rupture, especially in cases of complete rupture.
+However, research indicates that surgical treatment does not necessarily produce a more effective outcome than non-surgical treatment.

 While the cast or splint is in place it is important to regularly elevate and rest the foot.
 This will help to reduce swelling and promote healing.
-It is important to follow any instructions for care of the cast or splint.
-These will be given at the time the cast or splint is applied or on discharge from hospital after surgery.
 Crutches will need to be used and weight-bearing on the foot will be restricted.

 After removal of the cast or splint an individual rehabilitation plan, involving physiotherapy and specific exercises, will be commenced.
 The aim of rehabilitation is to restore the strength of the Achilles tendon and calf muscles and the range of motion of the ankle.
 It may be recommended that flat shoes are avoided and/or a heel raise is used in footwear.
 This helps to reduce the load put onto the Achilles tendon.